photoprism/photoprism/README.md

 ----

 *PhotoPrism® is a [registered trademark](https://photoprism.app/trademark).
 Docs are [available](https://link.photoprism.app/github-docs) under the [CC BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/); [additional terms](https://github.com/photoprism/photoprism/blob/develop/assets/README.md) may apply.
-By using our software, you agree to our [terms of service](https://photoprism.app/terms) and [privacy policy](https://photoprism.app/privacy).*
+By using our software, you agree to our [terms of service](https://photoprism.app/terms), [privacy policy](https://photoprism.app/privacy), and [code of conduct](https://photoprism.app/code-of-conduct).*